jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

     > **Note**: This is a C# script file that contains the code that the function will run.
 The default new function contains a basic "Hello World" style function, which we will overwrite

+10. In the **run.csx** editor, clear (delete) the existing Hello World code

-10. When data is sent in a JSON document with name/value pairs, you can easily extract the values by reading the content as a dynamic object, taking advantage of C#'s [dynamic keyword](https://docs.microsoft.com/dotnet/csharp/programming-guide/types/using-type-dynamic/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
-Once a JSON payload is converted to a dynamic object, you can access the items in it as if they were properties of an object.
-The following code reads the HTTP request body into a dynamic variable, and extracts the `Photo` item as a `string`.
+11. In the **run.csx** editor, enter the following code to read the HTTP request body into a dynamic variable, and extracts the `Photo` field as a `string`:

     ```csharp
     dynamic data = await req.Content.ReadAsAsync<object>();
     string photo = data?.Photo;
     ```

-    > It is important to specify the type of the `photo` variable instead of using `var` otherwise a dynamic type is used.
+    > **Note:** It is important to specify the type of the `photo` variable instead of using `var` otherwise a dynamic type is used.
 The explicit `string` variable type ensures the `Photo` property is read as a string.

-6. The `photo` string can be converted back to binary data using the static `Convert.FromBase64String` method.
+    > **Note:** When data is sent in a JSON document using name/value pairs, we can extract the values by reading the content as a dynamic object, taking advantage of [C#'s `dynamic` keyword](https://docs.microsoft.com/dotnet/csharp/programming-guide/types/using-type-dynamic/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
+Once a JSON payload is converted to a dynamic object, we can access the items in it as if they were properties of an object.

+12. In the **run.csx** editor, enter the following code to convert `string photo` to `byte[] imageBytes` using the static `Convert.FromBase64String` method:

     ```csharp
     var imageBytes = Convert.FromBase64String(photo);
     ```

-7. To upload the image to Blob storage, you will need a connection to the relevant Blob storage resource using the connection string saved in your Function App settings.
-Add the following code to get the connection string.
-You will need to add a using directive to the top of the file for `System.Configuration`.
+13. In the **run.csx** editor, enter the following code to create a connection to our Azure Blob Storage resource using the connection string

     ```csharp
-    var connectionString = Environment.GetEnvironmentVariable("BlobStorageConnectionString");
+    var connectionString = System.Configuration.Environment.GetEnvironmentVariable("BlobStorageConnectionString");
     ```

+    > **Note:** `System.Configuration.Environment.GetEnvironmentVariable("BlobStorageConnectionString")` searches the Azure Function App's Application Settings for the **App Setting Name** `BlobStorageConnectionString` and returns returns its value

-8. Next, add the following code to create a connection to Blob storage.
-You will also need to add using directives for `Microsoft.WindowsAzure.Storage` and `Microsoft.WindowsAzure.Storage.Blob` to the top of the script file.
+14. In the **run.csx** editor, enter the following code to create a `CloudStorageAccount` object connected to our Azure Blob Storage resource:

     ```csharp
-    CloudStorageAccount.TryParse(connectionString, out var storageAccount);
+    Microsoft.WindowsAzure.Storage.CloudStorageAccount.TryParse(connectionString, out Microsoft.WindowsAzure.Storage.CloudStorageAccount storageAccount);
     ```

-    This code will create a new instance of the `CloudStorageAccount` class connected to your Blob storage account.

-9. Using the connection, you can get access to the "photos" container by creating a Blob client and accessing the container from there.
+15. In the **run.csx** editor, enter the following code to get access to the `photos` container by creating a Blob client and accessing its container:

     ```csharp
     var blobClient = storageAccount.CreateCloudBlobClient();
     var blobContainer = blobClient.GetContainerReference("photos");
     ```

-10. Create a new Blob reference inside the container that you can put the photo into.
-This reference needs a unique name so create a new Guid and use that as the blob name.
-The Blob can be configured to store JPEG data.
+16. In the **run.csx** editor, enter the following code to create a new BlockBlob inside the `photos` container and set its `ContentType` to `Jpeg`:

     ```csharp
     var blobName = Guid.NewGuid().ToString();